 Quoting needed?

 How is the project ordered from you?
+Indicate not only the method but the system and credentials as well.
 Typical answers:

 How is the translatable content transferred to you?